Ben Rothwell

 Late 2009, Coach Miletich sought retirement and I had to reevaluate my training in the Quad Cities.
 Every weekend for six years, I drove three hours each way back and forth to Kenosha, WI to spend time with my daughter.
 The long drives combined with the lack of a coach led me to the decision to move back to Kenosha, WI.
 I thought, “I’m coming home.
 Now what am I going to do?”

-During all these changes, I made my UFC Heavyweight debut in 2009.
+I made my UFC Heavyweight debut in 2009.
 Since then, I put together UFC wins against Brendan Schuab, Alistair Overeem, Matt Mitrione, Josh Barnett, among others.
-I continue my training, looking forward to my next fight in the UFC.
+In 2023, I joined Bare Knuckle Fighting Championship (BKFC).
+I continue training at Rothwell MMA and look forward to my next fight.